-Food and Beverage: Facilities for serving prepared food or beverages for consumption on the premises, other than in a private residence or accessory to a principal use.
+Food and Beverage Sales/Service: A use category composed of facilities for serving prepared food or beverages for consumption on the premises, other than in a private residence or accessory to a principal use.

-Food Preparation: An establishment that prepares food and beverages for off-site consumption, including delivery services.
-Examples include catering shops, commercial bakers (i.e., bakeries with on-site retail sales), and the small-scale production of specialty foods (such as sweets).
-This classification excludes food production of an industrial character.
+Food Preparation: An establishment for small-scale production of food and beverages for off-site consumption, including delivery services and catering services.
+This classification excludes food production of an industrial character (See Manufacturing, General).